 Owner, Roots Community Birth Center

-As the owner of Minnesota’s sole Black-owned birthing center, Rebecca Polston is providing a much-needed service for mothers who have been overlooked elsewhere.
+As the owner of Minnesota’s first Black-owned birthing center, Rebecca Polston is providing a much-needed service for mothers who have been overlooked elsewhere.
 Her practice, Roots Community Birth Center, is located in Minneapolis’ Webber-Camden neighborhood.
 It’s the same neighborhood where Polston lived when her first child was born, and she and her husband have supported it as community organizers.
-Polston has been a midwife since 2011 and is the only Black certified professional midwife in the state.
+Polston has been a midwife since 2011 and is the first Black certified professional midwife in the state.
 Though Roots serves clients from all backgrounds, it specifically addresses health inequalities and barriers Black mothers face to comprehensive birthing care.
 Data shows that African American babies are two times more vulnerable to death in their first years of life as white babies.
 By providing a welcoming space where all mothers can feel calm and cared for, Roots is proof that Minnesota’s diverse community needed an out-of-hospital birthing center like it all along.

-Executive Director, The BeautyWell Project
+Executive Director, The Beautywell Project